For more information regarding workshops and presentations:

 Writing Tools for Discovering Your Voices and Unlocking Creativity

 Each of us has a storehouse of inner voices, memories, imagination, subconscious perceptions and feelings.
 With a mix of routine and learning to be guided by Spirit – what artists call the Muse – the craft of writing can access hidden aspects of the psyche.
 Whether your writings serve as therapy, literary excellence, or both, it is all part of the process of discovering your voices.
-With techniques such as free-association journalism, note-taking, meditation and studying craft, a key to writing is ‘to get out of your own way’ so that the creative juices can flow through you in an enjoyable fashion.
-Whether one is telling one’s life story or being a voice for the voiceless, this workshop will help to you to tap into your creative writing process.
+With techniques such as free-association, note-taking, meditation and studying craft, a key to writing is ‘to get out of your own way’ so that the creative juices can flow through you in an enjoyable fashion.
+Whether telling your life’s stories or being a voice for the voiceless, this workshop will help to you to tap into your creative writing process.
 For beginner to advanced.

 Facilitated by Mankh (Walter E. Harris III).
 He is a writer, editor, and small press publisher – author-editor of 16 books including Modern Muses: How Artists Become Inspired, ~70 essays, and umpteen poems and haiku.
 Mankh is resident poet and essay contributor at axisoflogic.com he hosts a podcast Between The Lines and his blog is Scribe Vibe.
 His mystical path helps feed his writings.